djbetancourt-gh/funGp/cran-comments.md

 * Edited the line type in one plot to improve its visualization

-* Added a trace argument to some functions to improve the user control of displays
+* Added trace, pbars and control.optim arguments to some functions to improve the user control over displays

 * Added two slots to the fgpm class to make it more informative